Paul Briggs OAM

 Fellow 2003 - 2007 & Senior Fellow 2014 - 2016

-Paul Briggs OAM has a wealth of experience across a vast range of sectors in Aboriginal community development.
+Paul Briggs OAM has a wealth of experience across a vast range of sectors in Aboriginal and Torres Strait Islander community development.

 In addition to being the founding Chairman of the Victorian Aboriginal Community Controlled Health Organisation (VACCHO), Paul is a member of the Northern Victorian Aboriginal Partnerships Committee and a founding member of the Koori Economic Employment and the Training Agency Committee.